techprober/yubikey-reference/docs/sign-encrypt-decrypt.md

 ### GPG file decryption with private key

-The GPGJ encrypted file can now ONLY be `decrypted` by the holder of the `private key`.
+The GPG encrypted file can now ONLY be `decrypted` by the holder of the `private key`.
 To GPG decrypt the file with the private key, run the following command:

 ```bash
 gpg --decrypt message.txt.gpg